cs50/ap-2020/curriculum/2/notes/index.md

   * Sequential solutions take as long as the sum of all of its steps.
   * We can even calculate the speedup, or the ratio between sequential and parallel solutions' run times by dividing the runtime of the sequential solution by the runtime of the parallel solution.

+* Imagine we wanted to solve a complicated math problem.
+We can think of a sequential model as one where we solve the problem step by step, moving on once we calculate one part.
+In a distributed model, we could imagine having some friends help us out, where each person calculates one portion then putting these pieces together to get the answer.
+A parallel model would also require a little help from our friends whereby each friend does a few sequential steps and then we put those answers together to get our final answer.

 * Parallel solutions are typically able to scale better than sequential solutions as well.
 This means that they can handle large increases of data much better than sequential ones can.

 * Parallel solutions can be made even faster by increasing the number of processors used (granted that your machine can handle this load).
 This can also us to run two or three or _n_ algorithms simultaneously.
 We are limited though by our hardware, as well as the sequential portion of our solution, since there is a point when adding more parallel portions doesn't decrease runtime a significant amount.